kavehmz/kube-for-the-dyslexic/README.md

 hello   0/1     1            0           3m4s   hello-world   hello-world   app=hello

 # But our containers run inside Pods!
-# Pods are the resources in Kubertenes that present a group of contaierns running in one node (yes you can run multiple images in a single pod)
+# Pods are the resources in Kubernetes that present a group of containers running in one node (yes you can run multiple images in a single pod)
-$ kubectl --context kind-kind get pod -owide
+$ kubectl --context kind-kind get pod -o wide
 NAME                     READY   STATUS             RESTARTS   AGE     IP           NODE                 NOMINATED NODE   READINESS GATES hello-67d96bb797-9rffr   0/1     CrashLoopBackOff   5          4m10s   10.244.0.6   kind-control-plane   <none>           <none>